 Manufacturers make many drugs from plants.
 But herbalists don’t extract plant substances in the way the drug industry does.
 Herbalists believe that the remedy works due to the delicate chemical balance of the whole plant, or mixtures of plants, and the effects are not just due to one active ingredient.

 The two most common types of herbal medicine used in the UK are Western and Chinese herbal medicine.
-Less common types include Tibetan or Ayurvedic medicine (Indian).
+Less common types include Tibetan or Ayurvedic medicine (Indian) and Unani Tibb.

 Western herbal medicine

-Western herbal medicine focuses on the whole person rather than their illness.
+Western herbal medicine focuses on treating the whole person rather than their illness.
 So, the herbalist looks at your:

 Western herbal therapists usually make medicines from European and North American herbs.
-They also use herbs from China and India.
+They also use some herbs from the Chinese and Indian traditions.

 Herbalists use remedies made from whole plants or plant parts.
 They believe it helps your body to heal itself or to reduce the side effects of medical treatments.

 Chinese herbal medicine

 Chinese herbal medicine is part of a whole system of medicine.
 The system is called Traditional Chinese Medicine (TCM).